Art Alexakis: Political activism

 In 2000, Alexakis testified before Congress in support of HR 1488, the Compassion for Children and Child Support Enforcement Act.
 Through ACES, the Association of Children for the Enforcement of Support, President Geraldine Jenson and Nancy Pelosi sponsored this bill.
 The law passed.

-Alexakis was a delegate for the 2004 Democratic National Convention representing Oregon's 3rd congressional district after campaigning for John Edwards during the 2004 Democratic presidential primaries.
+Alexakis was a delegate for the 2004 Democratic National Convention representing Oregon's 3rd congressional district after campaigning for John Edwards during that year's presidential primaries.
 He and Everclear recorded the Woody Guthrie standard "This Land Is Your Land", which he performed at several political events.

-Alexakis is also a gay rights activist.
+Alexakis is a gay rights activist.
 In 2010, he expressed his support for gay marriage and opposition to Proposition 8, "I don't think Prop 8, gay marriage or the things your community lobbies for are political issues.
 We are Americans; that's where it ends.
 If Lady Justice is supposed to be blind, then why not towards your community?
 It is going to happen; it's happening, and I think it is a great thing."
 In the same interview, he reflected on the gay rights movement in the 1970s by saying, "I went to San Francisco to see the Sex Pistols in 1978.
 I was barely 16 and I went with this neighbor of mine, who my mom didn't know was gay, but I knew was gay.
 I went to Castro with a whole group of gay guys and saw a side of the culture that I had never seen before.
 I was aware of Harvey Milk before most people were.
 It was a great experience."

 Alexakis has also been involved in drug awareness programs, including the taping of public service announcements for the Office of National Drug Control Policy.

 Along with Everclear, he has performed for U.S. soldiers in Guantanamo Bay, Cuba, Hawaii, and Abu Dhabi.
 He has also performed for Snowball Express, which organizes events for military families who lost loved ones in the war.